Top 25 Most Common Scrap Metals

 Scrap Electronics

-Another incredibly common item around the house, our world has become ever-reliant on electronic technology.
-When it breaks our first thought is to throw it out, but most of the material can be scrapped and you can recoup some of the money you spent on these items.
-DVD Players, cameras, old cell phones and so much more house trace amounts of copper, transformers, low-grade boards etc.
+Scrap electronics are another incredibly common item around the house.
+It is one that our world has become ever-reliant on.
+When it breaks, our first thought is to throw it out, but most of the material can be scrapped, and you can recoup some of the money you spent on these items.
+DVD Players, cameras, old cell phones, and so much more house trace amounts of copper, transformers, low-grade boards, etc.

 Learn More